Indirect self-reference

 Indirect self-reference describes an object referring to itself indirectly.

-For example, define the function f such that f(x) = x(x).
-Any function passed as an argument to f is invoked with itself as an argument, and thus in any use of that argument is indirectly referring to itself.

-This example is similar to the Scheme expression "((lambda(x)(x x)) (lambda(x)(x x)))", which is expanded to itself by beta reduction, and so its evaluation loops indefinitely despite the lack of explicit looping constructs.
-An equivalent example can be formulated in lambda calculus.

-Indirect self-reference is special in that its self-referential quality is not explicit, as it is in the sentence "this sentence is false."
-The phrase "this sentence" refers directly to the sentence as a whole.
+For example, the "this sentence is false." contains a direct self-reference, in which the phrase "this sentence" refers directly to the sentence as a whole.
 An indirectly self-referential sentence would replace the phrase "this sentence" with an expression that effectively still referred to the sentence, but did not use the pronoun "this."

-An example will help to explain this.
-Suppose we define the quine of a phrase to be the quotation of the phrase followed by the phrase itself.
-So, the quine of:
+If the quine of a phrase is defined to be the quotation of the phrase followed by the phrase itself, then the quine of: